zimmski/tirion/clients/go-client/README.md

 ## API

-Please have a look at the [Go API documentation](http://godoc.org/github.com/zimmski/tirion) (especially the TirionClient section) or [client.go](/client.go) for a complete API overview of Tirion's Go client library.
+Please have a look at the [Go API documentation](http://godoc.org/github.com/zimmski/tirion) (especially the Client section) or [client.go](/client.go) for a complete API overview of Tirion's Go client library.

 ## Example usage